Last Updated on 17 January 2026 by Cycloscope

 By Megan Starr

-Belarus has somehow managed to achieve a reputation as one of the most unsafe countries in Europe and I cannot for the life of me figure out why.
-I have been twice and both times I felt safer than any other country I’ve visited in Europe.
+Belarus has somehow managed to achieve a reputation as one of the most unsafe countries in Europe, and I cannot for the life of me figure out why.
+I have been twice, and both times I felt safer than in any other European country I’ve visited.

 Politically speaking, there are some liberties that you don’t necessarily receive in the country, but as long as you respect this and meet locals and see the country from another perspective than its political drama, you will find an Eastern European country filled with hospitable and friendly citizens who want nothing more than to just learn more about where you’re from and why you are visiting Belarus.

-The first time I visited, tourism wasn’t booming (I was the only person I knew who had even visited at that time), but due to the visa-free Minsk International Airport scheme they currently are offering, many people are popping in for five days and getting to enjoy this wonderful country.
+The first time I visited, tourism wasn’t booming (I was the only person I knew who had even visited at that time), but thanks to the visa-free Minsk International Airport scheme they’re currently offering, many people are popping in for 5 days and enjoying this wonderful country.

-Belarus is finally starting to open up a bit and when people visit, they realize that the only true danger of traveling to Belarus is overstaying your visa because you don’t want to leave.
+Belarus is finally starting to open up a bit, and when people visit, they realize that the only true danger of traveling to Belarus is overstaying their visa because they don’t want to leave.

 Kosovo